From the Tower of Terror to Gustave Eiffel’s masterpiece

 Head back to Bir-Hakeim and take Line 6 towards Charles De Gaulle Etoile.
 Once again, change here and follow the signs for RER A. As you get closer to the platforms, make sure you’re heading towards RER A direction Marne-La-Vallee Chessy (Parcs Disneyland) and Boissy-St-Legger.

 When on the platform, look out for the next RER A train to Marne-La-Vallee Chessy.
 Sometimes this is shortened to MLV or just Chessy.
 Only get on this train.
-Disney is the last stop and it’s take around 45 minutes.
+Disney is the last stop and it takes around 45 minutes.

-If you’re staying at the Hotels at Val D’Europe, this is exactly the same.
-Just get off at Val D’Europe and not Marne-La-Vallee.
+If you’re staying at the Hotels at Val D’Europe, you can still use this guide Just get on and off at Val D’Europe and not Marne-La-Vallee.